-8 The Bill also introduces a provision which allows a person to request or consent to deportation before the expiry of the period of grace and which makes it clear that a person ordered deported who in leaving Australia evades the deportation process is taken to have been deported.

-9 An amendment to the penalty provision in section 76 of the Act increases the penalty for carrying of undocumented persons to Australia from \$5,000 to \$10,000.

-10 Subsection 88(8) of the Act has been amended to bring its language into line with current drafting techniques.
+- 8 The Bill also introduces a provision which allows a person to request or consent to deportation before the expiry of the period of grace and which makes it clear that a person ordered deported who in leaving Australia evades the deportation process is taken to have been deported. - An amendment to the penalty provision in section 76 of the Act increases the penalty for carrying of undocumented persons to Australia from \$5,000 to \$10,000. - 10 Subsection 88(8) of the Act has been amended to bring its language into line with current drafting techniques.
 Subsection 89(8) of the Act has been amended to bring it into line with subsection 88(8).
-In addition section 89 has been amended to ensure that the notice provisions to render a carrier liable for certain costs are not incorrectly linked to the Commonwealth's ability to remove persons who are not permitted to enter Australia and to keep those persons in custody for that purpose.
+In addition section 89 has been amended to ensure that the notice provisions to render a carrier liable for certain costs are not incorrectly linked to the Commonwealth's ability to remove persons who are not permitted to enter Australia and to keep those persons in custody for that purpose. - The Bill introduces provisions which will require all visa and entry permit applications to include a requirement for a declaration about the applicant's character or conduct or both.
+The making of the declaration will be a precondition to the existence of a grantable application.

-11 The Bill introduces a provision which in prescribed circumstances allows immigration officials to assess the character of an individual on the basis of a declaration made by the individual.
-This will enable character assessment to take place in circumstances where it is impossible or where the timetable would be otherwise inordinately long to obtain character clearances in countries of former residence.
 The existing section 20 of the Act, in conjunction with section 14, provides a sanction if the person provides false or misleading information.
 The sanction is that the person is made an illegal entrant.

-12 Amendments to the merits review provisions give more generous periods in which a review of certain decisions may be sought and clarifies the Minister powers under section 115 of the Act following first tier merits review.

-13 Notwithstanding those changes, the existing powers of the Minister in sections 115 and 137 to remake decisions remain unchanged - that is, those powers remain non-compellable in the sense that the Minister has no duty to consider the exercise of the powers or to exercise them regardless of the circumstances.
-14 An amendment to section 120 of the Act increases the classes of decisions in which the Minister may exercise the Minister's powers under sections 115 and 137 following review of decisions by the review authorities under the Act.
+Section 20 is amended to make it explicit that a false or misleading statement in the said declaration is a 'breach' of section 20. - 12 Amendments to the merits review provisions give more generous periods in which a review of certain decisions may be sought and clarifies the Minister powers under section 115 of the Act following first tier merits review. - Notwithstanding those changes, the existing powers of the Minister in sections 115 and 137 to remake decisions remain unchanged that is, those powers remain non-compellable in the sense that the Minister has no duty to consider the exercise of the powers or to exercise them regardless of the circumstances.

-15 The remuneration and allowances paid to members of the Immigration Review Tribunal are brought into line with the band structure of the Senior Executive Service (SES) of the Australian Public Service so that senior Tribunal members receive remuneration and allowances equivalent to the maximum rate payable to a Senior Executive Officer classified as SES Band 1 and other full time members receive remuneration and allowances at the minimum level of the SES Band 1.
-This amendment merely corresponds to the recent changes to the Public Service Act 1922 in relation to SES levels.

-16 The prescribable penalty for alleged contravention of section 76 of the Act - the carrying of undocumented persons to Australia - provided for in paragraph 181(1)(j) of the Act, is increased to \$3,000.

-17 The Bill also contains a schedule of minor amendments to the Act.
+- An amendment to section 120 of the Act increases the classes of decisions in which the Minister may exercise the Minister's powers under sections 115 and 137 following review of decisions by the review authorities under the Act. - The remuneration and allowances paid to members of the Immigration Review Tribunal are brought into line with the band structure of the Senior Executive Service (SES) of the Australian Public Service so that senior Tribunal members receive remuneration and allowances equivalent to the maximum rate payable to a Senior Executive Officer classified as SES Band 1 and other full time members receive remuneration and allowances at the minimum level of the SES Band 1.
+This amendment merely corresponds to the recent changes to the Public Service Act 1922 in relation to SES levels. - 16 The prescribable penalty for alleged contravention of section 76 of the Act the carrying of undocumented persons to Australia provided for in paragraph 181(1)(j) of the Act, is increased to \$3,000. - 17 The Bill also contains a schedule of minor amendments to the Act.